Keisei Matsudo Line: History

+Acquisition by Keisei Electric Railway

+On 31 October 2023, it was announced that the Shin-Keisei Line would be merged into the Keisei Electric Railway and renamed to the Matsudo Line (松戸線, Matsudo-sen), which was completed on 1 April 2025.
+Stations were renumbered to KS-66 at Shin-Tsudanuma through KS-88 at Matsudo.
+The restructuring was the result of revenue loss owing to the effects of COVID-19 on public transportation.
+To prepare for the merger, Keisei purchased all remaining shares of the Shin-Keisei Electric Railway in September 2022 which resulted in Shin-Keisei becoming a wholly owned subsidiary of Keisei.
+The Ministry of Land, Infrastructure, Transport and Tourism approved the merger on 25 June 2024.
+The line's fares and service schedules did not change when the merger took place, although the pink-colored station infrastructure and trains will be repainted to Keisei's color scheme.

 Operations

 All trains stop at all stations.
 Most trains operate throughout the line, although during the morning hours, some services terminate at Shin-Tsudanuma.
 In mornings and nights some trains originate or terminate at Kunugiyama.
 Services operate at a frequency of one train every 4 minutes in the morning peak, every 10 minutes during the day, and every 8 minutes in the evening peak.
-During the daytime, Shin-Keisei runs alternate through trains to Chiba-Chūō on the Keisei Chiba Line.
+During the daytime, the Matsudo Line runs alternate through trains to Chiba-Chūō on the Keisei Chiba Line.